Residences of Donald Trump: Trump National Golf Club Bedminster

+Other real estate holdings

 Seven Springs

 Trump owns a 28322 sqft mansion on 201 acre in Bedford and New Castle, New York.
 The mansion has sixty rooms, including thirteen bedrooms, twelve baths, and an indoor pool of white marble.
 There are two other pools on the grounds, as well as a glass and stone orangery for growing citrus, with a bowling alley in its basement.
 The grounds are accented with a formal garden pavilion, a fountain in the front lawn, a greenhouse and root cellar, and a stone water tower.
 The property also contains a Tudor Revival house known as "Nonesuch", formerly owned by the Heinz family.

-Seven Springs was formerly a summer home of Eugene Meyer and his family, including his daughter Katharine Graham.
-In 1919, Meyer had the mansion built of sandstone from the property to a design by artist and architect Charles A. Platt.
-He spent $2 million constructing it.
-Meyer died in 1959, and after his wife's death in 1970, the family foundation gave 247 acre of land to The Nature Conservancy and the rest of the property first to Yale University and then to Rockefeller University, which used it as a conference center.
-Trump purchased the property in 1995 for $7.5 million.
+The mansion was built in 1919 of sandstone from the property to a design by architect Charles A. Platt as a summer home for financier Eugene Meyer and his family.
+Meyer spent $2 million on the construction.
+Meyer died in 1959, and, after his wife's death in 1970, the family foundation gave 247 acre of land to the Nature Conservancy and the rest of the property first to Yale University and then to Rockefeller University, which used it as a conference center.
+Trump bought the property in 1995 for $7.5 million.
 The mansion was in need of renovation, but Eric Trump and Donald Trump Jr. spent summers and weekends at the property, living in one of the carriage houses.
-They would ride ATVs, fish in Byram Lake, and help with construction work.
-Eric Trump described the property as a "home base" and Forbes called it a "family retreat".
-Trump’s tax records showed he classified the estate as an investment property which enables property taxes to be written off.
+Trump's tax records showed he classified the estate as an investment property which enables property taxes to be written off.